Blanchard Montgomery

 Blanchard Montgomery III (born February 17, 1961) is an American former professional football player who was a linebacker in the National Football League (NFL).

-After playing his college ball at UCLA, Montgomery was selected in the third round of the 1983 NFL draft.
+After playing his college ball at UCLA, Montgomery was selected 59th overall in the third round of the 1983 NFL draft.
 Montgomery played just two seasons in the NFL, but was a member of the Super Bowl XIX champion San Francisco 49ers team.